mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-6-x.md

 ## Example

-You have 2 font files "Frutiger-Normal.ttf" and "FrutigerObl-Normal.ttf" which you want to be available in mPDF, and you will refer to them in HTML/CSS as "Frutiger".
+You have 2 font files `Frutiger-Normal.ttf` and `FrutigerObl-Normal.ttf` which you want to be available in mPDF, and you will refer to them in HTML/CSS as "Frutiger".

 1. Upload the 2 files to the fonts directory (<span class="filename">/ttfonts</span>)